On modelling positive continuous data with spatio-temporal dependence: Introduction

 \section{Introduction}

-Climatology, Environmental Sciences and Engineering, to name some fields, show an increasing interest in statistical analysis of spatial and/or temporal data.
+Climatology, Environmental Sciences and Engineering, to name some fields, show an increasing interest in the statistical analysis of spatial and/or temporal data.
 In order to model the inherent uncertainty of the data, Gaussian random processes play a fundamental role \citep[see][for instance]{Cressie:Wikle:2011}.
 Indeed, the Gaussian random processes have to offer marginal and dependence modelling in terms of mean and covariance functions, methods of inference well studied and scalable for large dataset \citep{Heaton2018} and optimality in the prediction \citep{Stein:1999}.

-However data collected in a range of studies such as wind speeds \citep{Pryor:Barthelmie:2010}, ocean surface currents \citep{Galanis_et_al:2012} and rainfalls \citep{Neykov:Neytchev:Zucchini:2014} take continuous positive values and exhibit skewed sampling distributions.
+However, data collected in a range of studies such as wind speeds \citep{Pryor:Barthelmie:2010}, ocean surface currents \citep{Galanis_et_al:2012} and rainfalls \citep{Neykov:Neytchev:Zucchini:2014} take continuous positive values and exhibit skewed sampling distributions.
 In this case the Gaussian probability model becomes unrealistic.

-Transformations of a Gaussian process. i.e. trans-Gaussian kriging \citep{Cressie:1993}, is a general approach to model this kind of data by applying a nonlinear transformations to the original data and the two most common transformations in the literature are the square root and the natural logarithm. \citep{Haslett:Raftery:1989,Oliveira_et_al:1997,Allcroft:Glasbey:2003,DeOliveira:2006}.
-Nevertheless it can be difficult to find an adequate non linear transformation and some appealing properties of the Gaussian process may not be inherited by the transformed process.
+Transformations of a Gaussian process, i.e. trans-Gaussian kriging \citep{Cressie:1993}, is a general approach to model this kind of data by applying a nonlinear transformations to the original data.
+In the literature the most common transformations, the square root and the natural logarithm, belong to the Box-Cox power transformation \citep[see][for instance]{Haslett:Raftery:1989,Allcroft:Glasbey:2003,Bessac:Ailliot:Monbet:2015}.
+In particular, Log-Gaussian processes have been broadly used for the analysis of positive dependent data due to their well known mathematical properties \citep{Oliveira_et_al:1997,DeOliveira:2006}.
+For an alternative (parametric) family of transformations of Gaussian processes, the Tukey $g$-and-$h$ transformation, see \citet{Xu:Genton:2017}, \citet{Yan-Genton:2019}.

+Nevertheless, it can be difficult to find an adequate non linear transformation and some appealing properties of the Gaussian process may not be inherited by the transformed process \citep{Wallin:Bolin:2015}.